HERE SOME FREQUENTLY ASKED INTERVIEW QUESTIONS ARE POSTED MY KNOWING MANNER

 expected to perform in the new job, say that you are always open to learn the new

-things and take up the new challenges.
+things and take up the new challenges. - What motivates you at work?

-5. Why do you want to leave your present job or why did you leave your last
+You can say that competition and new challenges motivate you at work. - Why do you want to leave your present job or why did you leave your last

 job?